Bryan Mbeumo transfer news: Man Utd submit third offer for Brentford forward after first two offers rejected

 The Magpies wanted to sign Eintracht Frankfurt forward Hugo Ekitike, but the Frenchman now wants to join Liverpool, who are expected to make a bid for the 23-year-old.

-Newcastle then showed an interest in Brentford striker Yoane Wissa knowing they could miss out on Ekitike.
+Newcastle then showed an interest in Brentford striker Wissa knowing they could miss out on Ekitike.

 Sky Sports News understands it is highly unlikely that Brentford will sell both Mbeumo and Wissa this summer.